 A remote, located on the B-pillar next to the drivers seat, can be used to manually adjust the air suspension.
 To manually adjust, while parked set the emergency brake.
-With the engine running, press the up or down arrows to raise or lower the rear of the van.
-Two memory buttons, labeled M1 and M2, allow for two different memorized height settings.
-To set, adjust the van to the desired height then press and hold one of the memory buttons.
+With the engine running, press and hold the up or down arrows to raise or lower the rear of the van to the desired level.
+A short press of the up or down buttons will raise or lower the coach to its highest or lowest position.